TheAcharya/MarkerData-Website/docs/User Guide/Image.md

 ![GIF with 15 FPS and 3 Sec Span](/assets/md-image-settings_05.gif)

 !!!info Info
 For **GIF** Image Format we do not recommend setting the `FPS` value to be more than `15` and setting the `Span (Sec)` value to be more than `3`.
+!!!

+!!!info Info
 You can right-click on the above images and save them to your computer to make file-size comparison.
 !!!